 - I took extensive notes during the conference and organized them in categories and to-do lists, so I knew exactly what I had to do as soon as I got back home.

-- I introduced myself and congratulated some of the presenters whom I had found especially inspiring or helpful, Tess Whitty and Marcela Jenney to name a few.
+- I introduced myself and congratulated some of the presenters whom I had found especially inspiring or helpful.

 - I bought two books at the Exhibit Hall when the authors were also there, so I could meet them: The Prosperous Translator from Chris Durban and The Entrepreneurial Linguist from Judy & Dagmar Jenner.